4bbey/react-native-fingerprint-scanner/README.md

 # React Native Fingerprint Scanner

+# Fork
+This project is a fork of [react-native-fingerprint-scanner](https://github.com/hieuvp/react-native-fingerprint-scanner) which fixes android build

 # Looking for Maintainers

 This project is no longer actively maintained by the previous maintainers.